 Partners and further information

 The Auradé observatory is led by the Laboratoire Écologie Fonctionnelle et Environnement, CNRS-Toulouse University, in collaboration with GPN/TOTAL until May 2011, and with other Toulouse (CESBIO, GEODE) and Bordeaux (EABX, ETBX from INRAE) laboratories.
-Close links exist also between the Groupement des Agriculteurs de la Gascogne Toulousaine (GAGT), as well as socioeconomic partners (agricultural cooperatives, Chambers of Agriculture) and local authorities (Auradé Commune, Gers Department, Occitanie Region).
-These collaborations allow the development of research and operational management for an improvement of soils, sediments and water quality and a preservation of the health of the ecosystems.
+Close links exist also between the Groupement des Agriculteurs de la Gascogne Toulousaine (GAGT), as well as socioeconomic partners (agricultural cooperatives, Chambers of Agriculture) and local authorities (Auradé Commune, Gers Department, Region Occitanie).
+These collaborations allow the development of research and operational management aimed at improving soil and sediments conditions, water quality as well as preserving the health of the ecosystems.